bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * The system **shall** ensure all content, brand identity, ideabank, and social connections are associated with a Team, not just a user.
 * The system **shall** allow users to be members of multiple Teams, with role-based access control (RBAC) enforced per Team.

+**Brand Theming System:**
+* The system **shall** provide a comprehensive brand-specific theming system that applies unique colors throughout the entire application interface.
+* Each brand **shall** have an assignable theme color from the complete shadcn/ui color palette (22 colors total).
+* The system **shall** automatically assign default theme colors to new brands using a rotation cycle (Red → Rose → Orange → Green → Blue → Yellow → Violet for brands 1-9).
+* Theme colors **shall** apply in real-time to all primary UI elements including buttons, icons, navigation states, form focus states, and interactive elements.
+* The system **shall** switch themes instantly when users select different brands, without requiring page refresh.
+* Theme selection **shall** persist across user sessions using localStorage.
+* Team Admins **shall** be able to change any brand's theme color via Settings → Brand Theme Administration.
+* Brand Admins **shall** be able to change their own brand's theme color via the Manage Brands interface.
+* The theming system **shall** use CSS custom properties to ensure all shadcn/ui components automatically inherit brand colors.

 **Content Ideation & Initiation:**
 * The system **shall** provide a conversational chat interface (via an "Orchestrator AI") for users to submit simple content creation requests.
 * The system **shall** allow users to capture, store, and view text-based ideas and web links in a basic "Ideabank."